sebasdb2111/express_typescript_ddd/README.md

 3. Run `docker-compose up` command
 4. Run `npm run dev` command
 5. Run `npm run migration:run` command for create entities in the docker database
+6. Import `postman/express_typescript_ddd.postman_collection.json` in your postman client to make request to the API